nadigerdivya/Interview_Questions/README.md

 8. What is difference between padding and margin?
 9. What is 1rem?
 Why it is used?
 10. What is !important in CSS?
 11. Does CSS follows top to bottom approach?
+A: Yes, its top to bottom and right to left approach
 12. Expalin how you have written CSS?
 Will you choose to write inline CSS?